 It’s been a few years since I first wrote about how to properly put together a logo package for clients and I’ve received a ton of positive feedback from clients and designers alike.
 It’s a topic that often gets overlooked despite its importance.
 I mean, what good is a logo if it doesn’t have the structure, variations, and versions for every occasion?
 Is it for print?
 Is it for digital?
 Landscape or portrait?
 The list goes on.

 With more experience under my belt and a series of new asks from clients, I wanted to share how I’ve updated my process to make the client experience even better.
-So, what’s the best way to organize your logo files in 2020?
+So, what’s the best way to organize your logo files in 2022?
 Which file formats should you include?
 How many logo variations should you provide?
-Let’s dive in.
+Let’s dive into what a logo package should include.

 Logo Package Folder Structure